-- To continue our work with Climate Action 100+ - To continue to research and support the deployment of new impact capital into projects set to benefit from the transition to a low carbon economy - To assess and report on the carbon intensity of all assets (supported by external managers and using estimates if necessary) by the deadline for enhanced TCFD reporting for the Scottish LGPS - Using data from the Transition Pathway Initiative (TPI), to engage alongside our collaborative partners to encourage companies to adopt business models and strategies that are in line with the aims of the Paris Agreement.
-Our ambition is that all holdings covered by TPI will have achieved a level 4 assessment and have a business plan whose carbon performance is in-line with the Paris Agreement or better by 2025 - To assess, and monitor our external managers' assessment of, companies being provided primary capital in accordance with our ambition to avoid subscribing to new equity and fixed income issuance from companies whose business plans are not aligned with the aims of the Paris Agreement
+- Using data from the Transition Pathway Initiative (TPI), to engage alongside our collaborative partners to encourage companies to adopt business models and strategies that are in line with the aims of the Paris Agreement.
+Our ambition is that by 2025, all our holdings that are covered by TPI will have achieved the highest management quality assessment score, indicating strong governance of their greenhouse gas (GHG) emissions and the risks and opportunities arising from the low-carbon transition, and have a plan for alignment - To assess, and monitor our external managers' assessment of, companies being provided primary capital in accordance with our ambition to avoid subscribing to new equity and fixed income issuance from companies whose business plans are not aligned with the aims of the Paris Agreement.